turbak/raycast-mongo-tools/README.md

-# raycast-mongo-tools
+# Mongo Tools

-Extension for Raycast for working with mongodb
+Simple tools to work with mongodb